Glossary

 Provider finder

-An online tool where individuals can browse a list of NDIS-registered providers nearby to them.
+An online tool where individuals can browse a list of NDIS-registered providers in their area.

 R